jeromeetienne/threex/src/marbletable/README.md

     * if mapId !== '01', read score in sessionStorage
     * at every score modification, add it in sessionStorage

-* Make sure it is starting to level one and up
-  * sessionStorage.lastPlayedLevelIdx
-  * onLoad,
-    * sessionStorage.nextLevel  !== currentLevel, reload to level 0
-    * sessionStorage.nextLevel  = lastPlayedLevelIdx

-* give a name to level

 ## notes
 * research on marble